On the local consequence of modal Product logic: standard completeness and decidability: On the logics over valued frames: and

+Checking that every formula in $\Upsilon^\Omega_v$ is evaluated to $\mathbf{0}$ under $h$ is done as in the proof of Proposition \ref{prop:ModToProp}, following the definition of the hereditarily relevant worlds, and the properties from Observation \ref{obs:propsValued}. \end{proof}

-To go back from the above propositional condition to an standard (valued) product Kripke model is now much simpler than the construction we did in the previous section, since given any product homomorphism $h$, it is well known that $h^k$ is a product homomorphism too and $h^k(\varphi) = (h(\varphi))^k$.
+To go back from the above propositional condition to a standard (valued) product Kripke model is now much simpler than the construction we did in the previous section.
+It is based on the well-known fact that given any product homomorphism $h$, for any $k \in \omega$, the map $h^k$ is a product homomorphism too and $h^k(\varphi) = (h(\varphi))^k$.